nginxinc/nginx-amplify-doc/amplify-guide.md

 #### MySQL metrics

-Starting with version 1.1.0 the Amplify agent can also monitor MySQL databases.
-As usual, the agent should run in the same process environment as MySQL, and be able to find the mysqld processes with *ps(1)*, otherwise the MySQL metric collection won't work.
+Version 1.1.0 and above of the Amplify agent has a plugin for monitoring MySQL databases.
+Again, the agent should run in the same process environment as MySQL, and be able to find the mysqld processes with *ps(1)*, otherwise the MySQL metric collection won't work.

 The agent doesn't try to find and parse any existing MySQL configuration files.
-In order for the agent to connect to MySQL and collect metrics, do the following.
+In order for the agent to connect to MySQL and collect the metrics, a few simple configuration steps should be performed.

-To start monitoring MySQL, follow the steps below.
+To start monitoring MySQL, follow the instructions below.

   1. Create a new user for the Amplify agent.